EtherPOS/single-page-login/README.md

 # single-page-login

-A meteorite package for a Bootstrap 3 Googlesque login, sign up and password reminder form and functionality.
+A meteor package for a Bootstrap 3 Googlesque login, sign up and password reminder form and functionality.

 # Meteor Dependencies